 Unfortunately, many of those authors and authors-to-be make some big mistakes when they’re creating their books.
 I see so many of them spending time writing a book that isn’t the best complement to their business.
 Ultimately, their books aren’t as successful as they could have been.
 And, those books wind up having a much smaller impact on the author’s business.

-In this episode, I want to share the biggest mistakes I see infopreneur and thought leader authors make with their books (and, more specifically, their self-published books).
+Here, I want to share the biggest mistakes I see infopreneur and thought leader authors make with their books (and, more specifically, their self-published books).
+And, I’ll give you a brief intro to the Fast Author Framework, the process I use to help my clients write business-building books.
 If you’re writing or thinking about writing a book to build your business, I encourage you to listen carefully.
 Avoiding these mistakes will help you create a better book that will help you take your business to the next level.

 Some authors sit down and just start writing.
 An idea hits them one day and they decide to write a book about it.
 They pour their words out onto the page, excited about the book that they’ve dreamed up.
 Then, they go to publish their book, expecting that this book is their ticket to taking their business to the next level.
 Sure, they sell a few copies on launch day.
 But ultimately, that book doesn’t bring the success they were expecting.
 Why does the book fail to live up to expectations?
 Because the author didn’t start out by creating a vision for what the book needed to be and do.
 They dove into the writing process without carefully thinking through the purpose behind their book.
 That’s definitely a big mistake.